Search This Site

 External Connections

-Since there are so many different ways to hook your HTPC to your home theater system, depending on which hardware you bought, it would take a website to cover all the variations.
+When you build a home theater pc, you'll find there are many different ways to hook your HTPC to your system.
+Depending on which hardware you bought, it would take an entire website dedicated to connections alone to cover all the variations.
 So here is a website that goes into a ton of detail on the different possible connections.

 Everything connected?
 Next we'll install the operating system.